-Even if the lawyers were able to show that Strategeion had not acted illegally and was not required to share its hiring source code, however, it was clear that the company, which prided itself on providing transparent, honest tech solutions in service of the public good, would need to take a long, hard look at itself.
-The advisory board was distressed at having been accused of unfairness and wished to dispute the characterization.
-Members pointed out that, through its history, Strategeion had consistently promoted a robust notion of fairness through its positive efforts to recruit employees from a group they believed to be in dire need of help (i.e., veterans).
+But even if the lawyers were able to show that Strategeion had not acted illegally, it was not clear that the company had behaved in accordance with its own ethical principles.
+Over the course of the investigation, it became clear that Strategeion would need to take a long, hard look at itself.
+Throughout its history, Strategeion had consistently promoted a robust notion of fairness through its positive efforts to recruit employees from a group they believed to be in dire need of help (i.e., veterans).
 Indeed, many of those individuals had injuries and ailments that would qualify as disabilities.
-Yet despite these efforts, the advisory board had no choice but to acknowledge that, in deploying PARIS, Strategeion had failed to live up to its self-conception as an inclusive company that strives to "leave no one behind."
-The board wished to apologize to Hermann and express their regret that PARiS' design and the biases in the training data had led the hiring system to automatically deny interviews to him and similar qualified applicants.
+Yet despite the comoany's best efforts to promote fairness in hiring, the Board had no choice but to acknowledge that, in deploying PARiS, Strategeion had failed to live up to its ambitions.
 Something would need to be done to ensure that all strong applications were given a fair shot.
 The question was: what?

 A complete overhaul to the company's hiring policies would be difficult.
 Strategeion wished to be a positive force in the world, but it also wanted to hire individuals who would be in it for the long haul.
-Thus, projected cultural fit was an extremely important part of the hiring criteria.
+Thus, projected cultural fit was an extremely important part of their hiring criteria.
 In order for PARiS to make a determination on fitness, the system's engineers had decided to train it on samples from past and present Strategeion employees.
 But while this approach meant that PARiS was adept at picking out resumes of people who most resembled successful Strategeion employees, because of the company's historical hiring practices that favored of military types, it also meant that people who did not fit that mold would be discriminated against.
 In other words, given the system design, Strategeion's biased data would produce biased results and promote biased outcomes.

 One option to address PARiS' bias problem was to implore the system's engineers to infuse more diversity into their models.
 A second option called for rethinking the value of a homogenous workforce.
-Recent reports in management studies have shown that more diverse project teams are able to evaluate products and services from a wider range of perspectives, typically resulting in all-round better output, as well as more productive workplaces.
+Recent reports in management studies have shown that more diverse project teams are able to evaluate products and services from a wider range of perspectives, typically resulting in all-around better outputs, as well as more productive workplaces.
 Upon reading some of this literature, even Strategeion's co-founders tentatively agreed that it might be worth considering a change in hiring priorities.